lupyuen/lupyuen.github.io/src/rustsim.md

 Possibly, if we wrap the Web Browser Interface into a __Desktop App with Tauri__. [(See this)](https://tauri.studio/en/)

-## BL602 Control
+## Run Scripts on BL602

-_Everything looks hunky dory for our simulator.
-But can we run Rhai Script on Real BL602 Hardware?_
+_Rhai Scripts run OK on our simulator with WebAssembly.
+But will the scripts run on Real BL602 Hardware?_

+Sadly no.

 TODO